 Please note that the Library does not participate in the SCONUL vacation scheme.

 All external readers are asked to complete a reader registration card on their first visit.
 The maximum expiry date is until the end of the academic year.
 Tickets may be extended but previous issue of a reader’s ticket does not guarantee automatic renewal.
 Please note that we can only register visitors between 9.30am and 5.30pm.

 - Library staff may need to advise some external readers that their needs can be better met in another or different kind of library, or through the inter-library loan service of their “home” library.

-- Librarians will advise on library use and give concise guidance regarding enquiries.
-Short enquiries can be dealt with by post, but please note that extensive or complex searches must be undertaken by the individual researcher.
+- Librarians are pleased to help with short inquiries by email, but please note extensive or complex searches must be undertaken by the individual researcher.

 - Seating is limited: please phone or write before coming to the library in person.